You’ll need all of the following materials to assemble a basic kit:

-When it comes to inks, the easiest and best solution for a beginner is India Ink.
+When it comes to inks, the easiest and best solution for a beginner is India Ink or Sumi ink.
 It’s inexpensive, you can get it practically everywhere, it’s nice and black when writing.
-I’ve written a long blog post about inks, but you can stick to India Ink for a good while before you start experimenting.
+I’ve written a long blog post about inks, but you can stick to India or Sumi Ink for a good while before you start experimenting.

 You’ll also need a small jar with water to dip the nib into from time to time while you’re writing and a soft cloth to rub it clean.
 This will help to keep the nib unclogged and in a good condition to write.